mstilkerich/rcmcarddav/tests/unit/data/vcardCreate/README.md

 - InlinePhoto: Includes a photo set to binary data
 - XAbLabelOnly: Contains two email addresses assigned a special label.
 These should be assigned using `X-ABLABEL` in the created VCard.
+- DepartmentOnly: Contains a department setting with multiple levels, but no organization.
+Department must end up in the parts 1+ of the `ORG` property, the empty organization in this case must result in an empty part 0 of `ORG`.